-As a guarantee in the Canadian Charter of Rights and Freedoms, any person who meets the requirements of Alberta’s Election Act can become a candidate.
+Per the Canadian Charter of Rights and Freedoms, any person who meets the requirements set out in Alberta’s Election Act is able to become a candidate.